 One of the benefits of diatomaceous earth for insect control is that the insects have no way to build up a resistance to it, which can’t be said for many chemical control insecticides.

 Diatomaceous earth will not harm the worms or any of the beneficial microorganisms in the soil.

 Most places where you can purchase diatomaceous earth will have complete directions on the proper application of the product.
 As with any pesticide, be sure to read the label thoroughly and follow the directions thereon!
 The directions will include how to properly apply the diatomaceous earth (DE) both in the garden and indoors for the control of many insects as well as forming a barrier of sorts against them.

 In my opinion, it is better to apply the product in a wettable form to avoid the airborne dust particles problem.
 Even then, wearing a dust mask is a garden-smart action to take.
-For doing the spray application of diatomaceous earth, the mix ratio is usually one (1) cup of diatomaceous earth per ½ gallon or two (2) cups per gallon of water.
+For doing the spray application of diatomaceous earth, the mix ratio is usually 1 cup of diatomaceous earth per ½ gallon (236.5 mL per 2 L) or 2 cups per gallon (473 mL per 4 L) of water.
 Keep the mix tank agitated or stir it often to keep the diatomaceous earth powder well mixed with the water.
 This mix may also be applied as a paint of sorts to trees and some shrubs.

 This is truly an amazing product of nature for use in our gardens and around our homes.
 Don’t forget that it is the “Food Grade” of diatomaceous earth that we want for our gardens and home use.